christian-fortin/ReadMeTestsRealm/README.md

 ## Roadmap

+- [x] Create landing page.
-- [x] Sign in or Register with a secure password and unique username.
+- [x] Create start and modal buttons.
-- [x] Create, Update, and Delete a Post.
+- [x] Create Level 1 skeleton with HTML and CSS.
+- [x] Have 3x3 square randomly generate numbers.
-- [x] View a Feed page.
+- [x] Generate a random 6 digit code at the top.
-- [x] View a Profile Page.
+- [x] Connect a timer and display it.
-- [x] Use the explore bar to find new music in unique ways.
-- [x] Search the data base of LoFive for other users and posts.
+- [x] Create an if - else statment for the Wrongs.
+- [x] Create an if - else statment for if the selection is equal to the code.
-- [x] Comment on a user's post.
+- [x] Create a button for the next level.
+- [x] Create two more levels with different code lengths, and number switch times.
+  - [] Create a level using colors instead of numbers.
-- [x] Like a user's post.
+  - [] Create a level using pictures.
+  - [] Use bootstrap designs.
-  - [] Share a user's post
+  - [] Add music.

-See the [open issues](https://github.com/diamond-dogs-928/LoFive-FrontEnd/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/christian-fortin/SEI9-28_Project_1/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->

 ## Contributors

-Garri Kats (Project Leader) -[GitHub](https://github.com/garrigoose) - gkats11@gmail.com - [LinkedIn](https://www.linkedin.com/in/garrikats/) - Front End

-Christian Fortin -[GitHub](https://github.com/christian-fortin) - christian.ep.410@gmail.com - [LinkedIn](https://www.linkedin.com/in/christian-fortin/) - Front End
+Christian Fortin -[GitHub](https://github.com/christian-fortin) - christian.ep.410@gmail.com - [LinkedIn](https://www.linkedin.com/in/christian-fortin/)

-Nazar Basistyy -[GitHub](https://github.com/nazar301) - nazar.basistyy@gmail.com - [LinkedIn]() - Back End

-Christian Fortin -[GitHub](https://github.com/JustinDHerpin?tab=repositories) - justindherpin@yahoo.com - [LinkedIn](https://www.linkedin.com/in/justin-herpin-ba5a8a217/) - Back End

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->